valhuber/Logic-Bank/README.md

 ##### Collaboration - Running Screens

 Certainly business users are more easily able to read rules than code.
-But honestly, rules are pretty abstract.
+But still, rules are pretty abstract.

 Business users relate best to actual working pages -